tonyghouse/springpractice/README.md

-# springpractice by Kammullu Md Ghouse
+# Springpractice by Kammullu Md Ghouse

 Practice projects of Spring MVC and Spring Boot